YodasWs/game-off-2013/README.md

-# HTML5 Game
+# Brython

-## Intro

-Welcome to Armitonia, the greatest empire the world has ever known.
-For a thousand years Armitonia has withstood disasters, plagues, invasions, and cat overpopulation.
-But the world is always changing.
-There is an emerging world power threatening our place as sole world leader.
-At home, our once glorious economy is faultering due to corruption and external forces.
-The people grow weary of failed policies and are losing faith.
-This great nation needs a new leader who can unite the people and restore our rightful place in the world.
-Can you lead our nation through these troubled times?
+Welcome to Brython, a land of simple farmers.
+The Romans call this land Britannia like they own it, but they leave us alone as long we leave them alone.
+A nice thing about a large protective force is that our land has been at peace for more than three centuries.
+But the world is changing.
+More and more Roman legionaries are redeploying to their troubled provinces in the east.
+Trade with the rest of the empire is becoming more and more sporadic as civil wars ravage throughout the empire in the name of one general or another.
+Barbarians from the north and across the seas are raiding the countryside.

+So, Welcome to Brython.
+Can you lead the people through these turbulent times?

 ## How to Play